semanticsean/ATAT/contribute.md

 ## Bug Fixes and Project Enhancements

+Will start using a bug tracker soon.

 - **Data Consistency:** Address inconsistencies in relationship data formatting, PDF email quoting, and agent operation behaviors.
 - **Functionality Improvements:** Enhance shortcode detection, fix issues with agent rendering, and optimize performance for features like summarization and thread reconciliation.

 Our roadmap is ambitious, focusing on enhancing ATAT's core functionality, expanding its capabilities, and ensuring a secure, efficient, and user-friendly experience.
 Join us in revolutionizing email communication with AI, contributing your expertise, feedback, and innovation to shape the future of ATAT.

+### The Who Are You Bug